Trudeau cites uncertainty around pandemic as reason for budget delay

 He says the government will look for ways to keep taxpayers apprised of spending.

+"Unlike previous recessions or economic downturns, this is a situation that has no antecedent," Trudeau said Wednesday.

+"It is a completely outside health issue that has caused us to choose to cease a massive amount of economic activity in this country to keep Canadians safe."

-Trudeau made the comments this morning after saying that seasonal and tourism companies that don't qualify for other federal programs can get funding through regional development agencies.
+Trudeau made the comments after saying that seasonal and tourism companies that don't qualify for other federal programs, or that are still facing cash-flow issues, can get help through one of six regional development agencies.

+The $962-million regional relief fund will also, in some cases, help non-profit groups that offer unique financing that entrepreneurs can't get from traditional lenders.

+Perrin Beatty, president of the Canadian Chamber of Commerce, said in a statement the money will provide "desperately needed help" to small- and medium-sized businesses that have fallen through the cracks of federal aid programs.

+The Liberals have promised to extend the program beyond its June 6 end date.
+The Canadian Federation of Independent Business had asked for the extension, and its president said Wednesday that he hoped the government would quickly make changes to other federal programs.

+"There are many firms who find themselves too small or with unique circumstances, preventing them from accessing other forms of support," Dan Kelly said in a statement.
+"For others, including tourism and hospitality businesses, the COVID-19 challenges will be far-reaching — particularly as tourism is expected to be very soft during the critical summer months."

-He also says that students will be able to begin applying Friday for a new emergency benefit.
+Trudeau also said Wednesday that students will be able to begin applying Friday for a new emergency benefit that is part of a $9-billion package to catch students who haven't qualified for the $35-billion Canada Emergency Response Benefit.

+The student benefit will be available for students who want to work but can't find jobs due to the pandemic.
+Postsecondary students and graduates can receive payments through to August.
+The duration of the benefit for eligible high-schoolers will be based on their graduation dates.

+The CERB has so far paid out $30.5 billion in benefits to over 7.8 million people, based on the most recently published federal figures.

 This report by The Canadian Press was first published May 13, 2020.